TOP

 Nauthusagil

 Nauthúsgil (“Bull Shed Ravine”), which lies under the Eyjafjöll volcano, probably derives its name from an original building of a bull shed from the farm Stóru-Mörk.
-Back then bulls were put out to pasture along with other non-milking stock.
+Back then, bulls were put out to pasture along with other non-milking stock.
 An outlying farm called Nauthús was later built, but abandoned in 1770.
 Nauthúsagil is known for the rowan (Sorbus aucuparia) that grows on its

 Myrdalsjokull